gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 </p>
 ```

-Since the line-height for the “tall” text is less than its font-size, the inline box for that element is smaller than its content area.
+Since the `line-height` for the “tall” text is less than its `font-size`, the inline box for that element is smaller than its content area.
 This tiny fact changes the placement of the text itself since the top of its inline box must be aligned with the top of the line box for its line.
 Thus, we get the result shown in Figure 7-42.

-On the other hand, we could set the “tall” text to have a line-height that is actually bigger than its font-size.
+On the other hand, we could set the “tall” text to have a `line-height` that is actually bigger than its `font-size`.
 For example:

 ```html
 <p style="font-size: 12px; line-height: 12px;">